git4example/genai-fsx-workshop-on-eks-auto/content/100_module1_eks_fsxl/110_DeployAmazonFSxLustreCSIDriverToEKS.md

 ::::

-### Step 5: Save the Role ARN that was created via CloudFormation into a variable
+### Step 5: Save the Role ARN that was created into a variable

 Copy and run the below command to save the role ARN.